Posted in

 Local Community Action Agencies

-Summary: While not always religious, these local nonprofit organizations are key partners in winter emergency planning.
-They often coordinate with churches and governments to open shelters or distribute heating assistance.
+While not always religious, these local nonprofit organizations are sn important place in winter emergency planning.
+They often coordinate with churches and government agencies to open shelters or heating assistance.

 Use CommunityActionPartnership.com to find an agency near you.